shawnjohnjr/asuth-gecko-notes/reviews/baku-sharedworker-remoting.md

   general mechanics above, so it's just a post-part-8 control flow sanity check that's necessary.

+**Open questions**:
+- How do we avoid weirdness with the preallocated process?
+  - So, the launch command does use the getorcreate call that will steal the preallocated process.
+But it won't be used if it's already been registered?
+  -

 NB: See "General Mechanics" above for high-level.